MonisolaOye/Superstore-Dataset/README.md

 10. _**Sales by Region**_

-The SUM function was used to calcualte the total sales for each region as shown in the image below;
+The SUM function was used to calculate the total sales for each region as shown in the image below;

 ```sql
 SELECT  round(sum(Sales),1) as sales, Region